A complete marketing website for a premium personal finance app — designed and shipped end-to-end with Claude Code.

 ReactBits provided the extra spice on top of the framer motion animated components.
 The most impactful use of this is the orb effect in the hero, which provides an impactful first impression.
 Certain other elements like hover glare is applied sparingly to certain cards.
 I didn't want to overuse these, so when users discover them, it feels special.
 Each replaces a static element with one that activates precisely when it should: SplitText on the hero headline for a letter-by-letter reveal on load, CountUp on the metrics strip so numbers animate into view on scroll, BlurIn for section entrances, and ShinyText for the gold CTA button highlight effect.

 The Aurum website shipped as a complete, production-ready marketing site built end-to-end with Claude Code.
-This was an extremely successful experiment on my part, because this is a completely new workflow.
-I purposefully chose not to do what I normally would, which included wireframing, prototyping, etc, going through the full design process.
-For this project, everything ran through Claude Code, utilizing MCP connections with GitHub and Vercel, as well as custom Claude skills to fill in my expertise gaps.
+This was an extremely successful experiment because the workflow itself was new: I purposefully chose not to wireframe, prototype, or run the full design process.
+Everything ran through Claude Code, utilizing MCP connections with GitHub and Vercel as well as custom Claude skills to fill in expertise gaps.
+The result was fantastic.
+I believe the website came out much better than I had hoped, and my goal is to take things to the next level and build out a full SaaS app end-to-end with Claude Code.

-Here's what was shipped in this project:
+Here's what was shipped:

 ✅ Full waitlist funnel live — email capture integrated with Loops API, with duplicate detection and multi-state feedback.